MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## Crashes service

 * Display of attachments sent from the Crashes SDK, in the portal
-* Show the events that happened before a crash
 * Missing Symbols experience to know which symbols need to be uploaded

 ## Analytics service

-* Continuous Export to Blob Storage
-* Export to Application Insights
 * macOS and tvOS SDK support

 ## Push service